Azure-Samples/cognitive-services-qnamaker-csharp/documentation-samples/using-entities-with-qnamaker/EntitiesWithQnAMaker/README.md

   ### Create a QnA Maker service and publish a knowledge base
   - Create a [qna maker resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesQnAMaker)
   - Sign in to [the QnAMaker.ai](https://qnamaker.ai/) portal with your Azure credentials.
+  - In the QnA Maker portal, create an empty knowledge base.
+  - Go to **SETTINGS** tab, scroll down **Import Knowledge Base** option.
-  - In the QnA Maker portal, create a knowledge base using the LaptopManualKb.tsv file located in the 'Models' folder of the sample project.
-Name your knowledge base qna, and use the LaptopManualKb.tsv file to populate it.
+  - Select '**QnAs**' button and click on **Import**.
+Import 'LaptopManualKb.tsv' file located in the 'Models' folder of the sample project.

   ### Obtain values to connect your bot to the knowledge base
   - In the [QnA Maker](https://www.qnamaker.ai/) site, select your knowledge base.
-  - With your knowledge base open, select the SETTINGS tab.
+  - With your knowledge base open, select the **SETTINGS** tab.
-  - Scroll down to find Deployment details and record the following values from the Postman sample HTTP request:
+  - Scroll down to find **Deployment details** and record the following values from the Postman sample HTTP request:
     - POST /knowledgebases/<knowledge-base-id>/generateAnswer
     - Host: <YOUR_HOST_URL>
     - Authorization: EndpointKey <YOUR_ENDPOINT_KEY>